kylem314/statsproject/README.md

-# Welcome to Stats Project gaming
+# Mobile Gaming: screen addiction or just fiction?

 ### By Kyle M and Brandon T

-#### This is a cool website trust me

-**Mobile Gaming: is it screen addiction or just fiction?**
-Does mobile gaming lead to higher screen times?
+#### Does mobile gaming lead to higher screen times?

-So, does it?

 You’d think that gaming leads to higher screen times right?
-All those trophies on supercell games, rhythm gaming, and spending all your money on jpegs should add up over time right?
-Well we did a study on the students of Del Norte High School and here are our results
+All that time you spend earning trophies on supercell games, clicking circles inrhythm games, and spending all your money on jpegs should add up over time right?
+Well we did a study on the screen usage students of Del Norte High School and here are our results
 <br/><br/>
 Here's the graphs of the hours of screen time spent by gamers vs non-gamers